ceford/cefjdemos-data-jdm-help/articles/en/articles/articles.md

 - To change the ordering of articles within a category, click on the Ordering column heading to sort by this column.
 Also, it is easier to see the ordering if you filter on the desired category.

-## Related Information

-- [Articles: Options](https://docs.joomla.org/Help4.x:Articles:_Options) Used to set global defaults for menu items that display articles.
-These default values will be used when 'Use Global' is selected for an option in an Articles menu item.
-| <span class="mw-selflink selflink">Articles</span> The Article list is used to find, mark featured, add and edit articles.
-- [Articles: Edit](https://docs.joomla.org/Help4.x:Articles:_Edit) This is where you can add and edit Articles.
-You can also select the Category for an Article and indicate whether or not it is Published and if it is selected to appear on the Front Page.
-- [Articles: Featured](https://docs.joomla.org/Help4.x:Articles:_Featured) Used to control which 'Featured Articles' are displayed on the Front Page and in what order they are displayed.
-- [Articles: Categories](https://docs.joomla.org/Help4.x:Articles:_Categories) The Articles Categories list is used to find, add, and edit articles categories.
-- [Menus: Archived Articles](https://docs.joomla.org/Help4.x:Menu_Item:_Article_Archived) Shows a customised list of articles ordered by date or title.
-Archived articles are no longer published but are still stored on the site.
-- [Menus: Category Blog](https://docs.joomla.org/Help4.x:Menu_Item:_Category_Blog) Used to show articles belonging to a specific Category in a blog layout.
-Controls the Leading Articles, Intro Articles and additional links to more Articles.
-- [Menus: Category List](https://docs.joomla.org/Help4.x:Menu_Item:_Category_List) Used to show articles belonging to a specific Category in a list layout.
-- [Menus: Create Article](https://docs.joomla.org/Help4.x:Menu_Item:_Create_Article) Allows users to submit an article.
-Normally this is available only to users who have logged in to the Frontend of the site.
-Users must have permission to create articles.
-- [Menus: Featured Articles](https://docs.joomla.org/Help4.x:Menu_Item:_Featured_Articles) Used to show all Articles that have been tagged as Featured.
-Articles are shown in a Blog Layout.
-- [Menus: List All Categories in an Article Category Tree](https://docs.joomla.org/Help4.x:Menu_Item:_List_All_Categories) Used to show a hierarchical list of Categories.
-Depending on the selected options for this layout, you can click on a category Title to show the articles in that category.
-- [Menus: Single Article](https://docs.joomla.org/Help4.x:Menu_Item:_Single_Article) Used to show one article.